leonlinsx/minimal-mistakes/_posts/2019-12-21-geoff-yamane-information-alpha.md

 <div class="iframe-container-4x3">
   <p align="center"><iframe src="https://avoidboringpeople.substack.com/embed" frameborder="0" scrolling="no"> </iframe></p>
 </div>

-This week's post is commentary on [Geoff Yamane's piece on information speed and investment alpha](https://geoff-yamane.com/blog/2019/9/3/the-commoditization-of-information "Geoff")

 > investment strategies \[...\] can be re-framed as information front-running: extraordinary returns almost always derive from knowing some truth before others.
 The viability of these strategies then is related to how fast information travels.